 The building circled above was built in 1940 for Eric Marinovich and Jacob Kurta.
 The two-storey concrete building, designed by Thomas H. Bates, replaced a wooden building which had also housed a restaurant run by the men.

-In 1941 their newly built restaurant was advertised as "New Zealand's Most Modern Fish Restaurant".
+In 1940 their newly built restaurant was advertised as "New Zealand's Most Modern Fish Restaurant".
 A particular design feature was a large rear window constructed of glass bricks.
+It opened to the public in July 1940.

 The building was located on the north-side of Devon Street West, in the block between Egmont Street and Brougham Street.
 It has now been demolished and is an empty section used for car-parking.